deer-hang/VSNote/词汇笔记/sentences.md

 - Monsoon rains have left more than 80% of the park in Assam state underwater.
 - Thanks to the annual monsoon, the whole landscape is covered in lush forest.
 ### n. a wind in S Asia that blows from the south-west in summer, bringing rain, and the north-east in winter
-- As I said the moonsoon migrated itself, so there was less rain in the Sahara.
+- As I said the monsoon migrated itself, so there was less rain in the Sahara.
 - A few hours before the monsoon closed in, Leo and I summitted Mount Everest.
 ## gale
 ### n. an extremely strong wind